-Once you have got used to setting small goals and achieving them by saving up, you can then start to look at bigger things.
-This could be anything from saving towards buying a new car to saving towards a deposit to put down on a house.
-Because you will have become more used to saving from having set smaller goals to start with, you will find that it becomes easier to start saving towards larger goals.
+Once you have gotten used to setting small goals and achieving them by saving up, you can then start to look at bigger things.
+This could be anything from saving towards buying a new car to building up a deposit to put down on a house.
+Once you will have become more used to saving from having set smaller goals to start with, you will find that it becomes easier to start saving towards larger goals.

 Finding the right savings account